Buhturids: Under Ma'nid ascendance

 As Fakhr al-Din's power in Syria grew, he was considered as a threat by the Ottoman authorities in Damascus and Constantinople and was targeted in an expedition led by the Damascus governor Hafiz Ahmed Pasha in 1613.
 Muhammad's son Hasan at the time shared the tax farm of the subdistricts of southern Mount Lebanon with the Sayfa and Alam al-Din families of Akkar and the Matn, respectively.
 His brother Sharaf al-Din was killed by Hafiz Ahmed Pasha's troops in a village near Jezzine in 1614.
-Fakhr al-Din, meanwhile, had escaped to Europe leaving his brother Yunus and son Ali in charge of the Mans collapsing domains.
+Fakhr al-Din, meanwhile, had escaped to Europe leaving his brother Yunus and son Ali in charge of the Ma'n's collapsing domains.
 They were reappointed over Sidon-Beirut Sanjak in 1615 and afterward installed their Buhturid allies Mundhir over the tax farm of Beirut and his nephew Nasir al-Din (likely Sayf al-Din's son) over the Gharb and the Jurd.
 Three years later Mundhir and Nasir al-Din had a dispute with Ali over Mundhir's former residence in Beirut, but the matter was dropped when Fakhr al-Din II returned from exile.
 Nasir al-Din's son later had a dispute with Ali Ma'n over the tax farm of the Gharb in 1622 and temporarily gained refuge in Nablus.

-In 1633 Fakhr al-Din was captured and imprisoned by the Ottomans, who appointed in his place over the Chouf a certain Ali Alam al-Din.
+In 1633 Fakhr al-Din was captured and imprisoned by the Ottomans, who appointed in his place over the Chouf Ali Alam al-Din.
 That year Alam al-Din moved against Fakhr al-Din's supporters and family.
 He massacred the entire Buhturid family in a surprise attack during a meeting with the family's leaders in their headquarters at Abeih.
 Duwayhi details Alam al-Din's slaying of the preeminent Buhturid chief Yahya al-Aqil, the lesser chiefs Mahmud, Nasir al-Din and Sayf al-Din (Nasir al-Din's son), followed by the killing of their three young sons in a nearby tower, "leaving no child to succeed them".
 Harris called the elimination of the Buhturid family the "extinguishing [of] an illustrious name in Lebanon's medieval history."